apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataproc.rst

     :start-after: [START how_to_cloud_dataproc_create_cluster_operator]
     :end-before: [END how_to_cloud_dataproc_create_cluster_operator]

-For create Dataproc cluster in Google Kubernetes Engine you should enable run_in_gke_cluster flag and use this cluster configuration:
+For create Dataproc cluster in Google Kubernetes Engine you should use this cluster configuration:

 .. exampleinclude:: /../../tests/system/providers/google/dataproc/example_dataproc_gke.py
     :language: python